kubespace-io/napptive-applications/nextcloud-template/napptive/componentPROD/README.md

 [![Update nextcloud in to Napptive Playground](https://github.com/davma-io-templates/napptive-template/actions/workflows/nextcloud-actions.yml/badge.svg)](https://github.com/davma-io-templates/napptive-template/actions/workflows/nextcloud-actions.yml)

- __This version of the application is designed for PRODUCTION ENVIRONMENTS__.
+ __This version of the application is designed for SMALL PRODUCTION ENVIRONMENTS__.

 __ATTENTION Before performing the deployment you must deploy the storage component for data persistence with the STORAGE tag__.